-- 1) Personal ones about the interviewer: Why did he choose this firm?
+1) Questions regarding the interview's personal experience: Why did he choose this firm?
 How does he like the firm?
-Does he find practice here different from (previous experience)? - 2) Questions about the firm or organization or a particular area of practice: certain cases you know about, how the firm is affected by new legislation, growth areas for firm, opportunities for community involvement (such involvement inevitably leads to rainmaking), etc. - 3) Questions about the position for which you are interviewing: What does the firm look for in a successful candidate?
+Does he find practice here different from (previous experience)?

+2) Questions about the firm or organization or a particular area of practice: certain cases you know about, how the firm is affected by new legislation, growth areas for firm, opportunities for community involvement (such involvement inevitably leads to rainmaking), etc.

+3) Questions about the position for which you are interviewing: What does the firm look for in a successful candidate?
 How will a person in the position for which you are interviewing be evaluated?
 How will they be supervised?
 To whom would you report?
 What types of training would you receive?
 When is the decision being made (and may you call if you have not heard by then)?